-I love making compote and how versatile it is.
+I love making compote because of its versatility.
 It is a simple and easy way to spruce up meals.
-You can be creative to dress recipes up and add a little flair at a moment’s notice.
+You can be creative to dress up recipes and add a little flair at a moment’s notice.
 With this blackberry lilac compote, I made homemade flakies!
 Yup, you heard me, flakies!
 It is a puff pastry filled with whipping cream and this delicate floral compote, a treat you will not be able to resist!

 Ingredients